 - After lighting the burner, stand your mug above it for ten minutes.

 - Scrub the sublimated area and remove it with a sponge while still wearing your heat-resistant gloves.
-Please ensure to wear gloves as they will protect from high temperature.
+Please ensure to wear gloves as they will protect you from high temperatures.

 - Use regular water to wash the mug once more.